DEALERSOCKET MASTER SERVICES AGREEMENT

-6. INTELLECTUAL PROPERTIES RIGHTS
+6. INTELLECTUAL PROPERTY RIGHTS

 7. LIMITATION ON LIABILITY

 8.1 By DealerSocket.
 Subject to the limitation of liability in Section 7, DealerSocket will indemnify and hold harmless Customer from and against any and all liabilities, damages, losses, costs and expenses payable to third parties based upon any claim alleging the Products infringe on a United States patent or copyright, or is a misappropriation of any trade secret (an “Intellectual Property Claim”), provided that Customer: (i) promptly notifies DealerSocket of the claim; (ii) provides DealerSocket with all reasonable information and assistance to defend or settle such a claim; and (iii) grants DealerSocket exclusive authority and control of the defense or settlement of such claim.
-DealerSocket will have no liability for any Intellectual Property Claim that arises out of Customer’s use of the Products in violation of the Agreement, modification of the Products by anyone other than DealerSocket, or third-party products and services used by Customer in combination with the Products where such combination made the Products infringing.
+Notwithstanding the foregoing, DealerSocket will have no liability for any Intellectual Property Claim that arises out of Customer’s use of the Products in violation of the Agreement, modification of the Products by anyone other than DealerSocket, or third-party products and services used by Customer in combination with the Products where such combination made the Products infringing.
 This Section 8.1 states the entire liability of DealerSocket and the exclusive remedy of Customer with respect to the infringement of any Intellectual Property rights by DealerSocket.

 9. BILLING AND PAYMENTS